no8ody/hornet-light-installer/README.md

-**Hornet Lightwight Installer**
+# Hornet Lightwight Installer #

-Download the latest release version of the script and run it.
+**Download the latest release version of the script and run it.
+Do the following steps:**

-`sudo wget https://github.com/TangleBay/hornet_light_installer/releases/download/v0.0.2/hornet_light_installer.tar.gz && sudo tar -xzf hornet_light_installer.tar.gz && cd hornet_light_installer && sudo ./install_hornet.sh`
+1. `sudo wget -O install_hornet.sh https://raw.githubusercontent.com/TangleBay/hornet_light_installer/master/install_hornet.sh`
+2. `sudo chmod +x install_hornet.sh`
+3. `sudo ./install_hornet.sh`

-After your node is running you need to add some neighbors in the config.json file
+**After your node is running you need to add some neighbors in the config.json file**

 `sudo nano /home/iota/hornet/config.json`

-After you have added some neighbors just restart the node to get sync
+**After you have added some neighbors just restart the node to get sync**

 `sudo systemctl restart hornet`